Forecasting alone vs forecasting + the workflow that uses it.

 Inventory Planner is a forecasting and replenishment app for established e-commerce brands on Shopify, BigCommerce, and Magento.
-LineNow is a closed-loop procurement platform — every step of buying happens automatically, including reading the supplier's reply and updating inventory itself, so the operator stops being the integration layer between five tools.
+LineNow is a closed-loop procurement platform built around a living purchase order — the buying workflow stays connected, including reading the supplier's reply and updating inventory itself, so the operator stops being the integration layer between five tools.

 Both compute reorder recommendations.
-The depth on either side of that overlap is several categories apart, and the pricing reflects neither party's actual depth correctly.
+The depth on either side of that overlap is several categories apart: Inventory Planner is strongest at forecasting; LineNow is built for the living PO workflow that starts once the forecast becomes a supplier order.

 TL;DR